 Sustainable overall implementation under Covid-19 conditions

-In co-operation with RKI and a scientific committee, we were able to implement the Potsdamer Schlössernacht as a large-scale event with 20,000 visitors at the end of August in a way that was both generally sustainable and Covid-19 compliant.
-Through innovative technology solutions, the power consumption of the lighting was reduced by 89%, so that the current total consumption corresponds to that of four kettles of water per event day.
-By changing the catering logistics, 10,000 sqm of rain forest were protected.
+In cooperation with the RKI and a scientific panel, we were able to implement the Potsdamer Schlössernacht 2021 as a major event with 20,000 visitors in a way that was both overall sustainable and corona-compliant.
+Through innovative technology solutions, the power consumption of the lighting was reduced by 89%, so that the current total consumption is equivalent to that of 4 kettles per event day.
+The change in catering logistics has also protected 10,000 square meters of rainforest.
+We are continuing this process and expanding it for the following Potsdamer Schlössernächte.

 ASPin: Nicole Wuttke, Consulting | CSO